Investment strategies for 2022 range from selling overpriced industrial assets to taking a full accounting of the top

 1. Sell Overpriced Industrial Assets

 The industrial market has been booming for the last few years and is the favored asset class among institutional investors.
 The market is “hot” because of lack of available inventory, increased demand for warehouse and distribution space due to rising Internet sales and last-mile same-day delivery of online goods.
-Cap rates for industrial properties have compressed 1.5% to 2.0% during the last 18 months and we would be net sellers of industrial assets in this market.
+Cap rates for industrial properties have compressed during the last 18 months and we would be net sellers of industrial assets in this market.
+The cap rates for Single-Tenant Industrial assets dipped further this 4th quarter 2021 across all markets from 4.81% in the third quarter to 4.29% in Q4.

 3. Acquire Beaten up Retail Assets

-Many shopping center and mall real estate assets are selling at 7.0% to 10.0%+ cap rates and some of these assets should be bought.
+Food anchored retail continues to remain an attractive asset with its nature as an essential asset and potential for expansion.
+Tier I Regional Mall cap rates continued to compress dropping from 5.35% in Q3 2021 to 4.95% in Q4 2021.
+All major markets saw a compression in cap rates.
 Retail assets have been out of favor for the last few years and although there are tenant risks, with bankruptcies and store closures, they can still provide a higher risk-adjusted return than other CRE assets.
-A number of the public retail malls are also selling at deep 50%+ discounts to net asset value and are also ripe for a buyout or being taken private.
-These distressed retail deals are opportunistic investments and need significant renovation and releasing.
+I have seen a number of the retail plazas selling at discounts to net asset value.
+These distressed retail deals are opportunistic investments and need significant renovation and re-leasing.

 4. Invest in Data Analytics Companies